mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 Each contact is defined in an independent Python module and is registered with the contact_svc when the server starts.

-There are currently several built-in contacts available: http, tcp, udp and websocket.
+There are currently several built-in contacts available: http, tcp, udp, websocket, gist (via Github), and dns.

 ## Building an agent: HTTP contact